-Senior Vice Presidents of Operations rake in the most money, with average earnings of around $207K per year; General Manager VPs come in second with average earnings amounting to $200K, while Operations Managers and Laboratory Managers rank near the top as well ($95K and approximately $76K, respectively).
-Customer Service Representatives at SGS North America, Inc. do not see much in the way of financial compensation and represent one of the lower-paid positions ($45K on average) at the company.
+General Manager VPs rake in the most money, with average earnings of $200K annually; Project Managers come in second with average earnings amounting to $105K, while Senior Sales Executives and Laboratory Managers rank near the top as well (about $86K and $80K, respectively).
+Customer Service Representatives at SGS North America, Inc. do not see much in the way of financial compensation and represent one of the lower-paid positions (approximately $45K on average) at the company.

 Years of Experience

-Those who have five to nine years of work experience see average salaries of around $81K per year.
-Workers who have been with the company for more than one year but less than five can make approximately $50K annually on average.
-The largest fraction of SGS North America, Inc. people (33 percent) have been working for 10-19 years and earn $84K per year on average.
+Workers who have been with the company for more than one year but less than five can make $51K per year on average.
+Those who have five to nine years of work experience see average salaries of about $76K annually.
+Broken down by tenure, the largest share of SGS North America, Inc. employees (33 percent) have 10-19 years of experience and earn $86K per year on average.

 Certifications and Degrees

-Certified ScrumMasters have significantly higher pay than non-accredited workers at about $150K annually.
-Earning a Project Management Professional certification garners significant financial rewards of $79K per year on average.
-Employees who have a Master of Computer Science (MCS) make the most here, hauling in $150K annually.
+Certified ScrumMasters have significantly higher pay than non-accredited workers at around $150K annually.
+Certified ITIL Leaders also rank high on the pay scale, with expected average earnings of $105K per year.
+Employees who have a Master of Computer Science (MCS) make the most here, hauling in approximately $150K annually.

 Benefits and Perks